-One foodie at the time – Sandra, our Customer Service Chef
+One foodie at a time – Sandra, our Customer Service Chef

 The first one we would like to introduce you to is Sandra, our Customer Service Chef.
 She will be the first one to answer your call or e-mail, solve your question or help you to choose between our two delicious food tours.
 While Sandra is a very typical Portuguese name, our Sandra comes from the northern European country of Latvia.
 She fell in love with Porto years ago, and it only took half a day.
 She has loved Porto ever since.
-Economist by education, she found her true passion – communication and management when studying abroad in Barcelona, Spain.
-She traded the charts and accounting tables and has worked as human resources manager, PR and marketing manager, she simply loves bringing people together and having happy guests.
+An economist by education, she found her true passion – communication, and management when studying abroad in Barcelona, Spain.
+She traded the charts and accounting tables and has worked as a human resources manager, PR, and marketing manager, she simply loves bringing people together and having happy guests.

 We played a quick Q&A round with Sandra, and these are the answers we got for you.
 Enjoy!

 Why do you love being a Customer Service Chef for Taste Porto?

 Everyone should pursue their passion!
 For me, being part of the dynamic Taste Porto team allows me to do what I love.
 Additionally, as a part of a small family-owned company, I can see how my work makes an actual impact every day: helping happy guests find their perfect tour.
 Last but not least, the freedom to work from anywhere.
 Yes, I might take your call, while sipping the best coffee in town or enjoying my afternoon ice-cream.